 Outward looking development policies.
 Accept that there is some basic merit to the comparative advantage story, and attempt to harness it for the development of the country.
 Adopt policies that encourage free movement of capital, workers, enterprises, students, multinationals setting up...

 Access to larger international markets.
 Growth and efficiency benefits of free trade.
 Prices are set by markets.

-Sometimes you see a measure of "Openness".
+Sometimes you see a measure of "Openness" from Penn World Tables.
 Exports plus imports divided by GDP.